search ]

 An action in WordPress is a hook that occurs at a specific time when WordPress runs, allowing you to perform a specific action at that time.
 For example, an action could be creating a custom post type when WordPress is initialized or sharing your post on Facebook when you publish it.

-How about Filter in WordPress?
+What is a Filter in WordPress?

 How to attach or remove hook attachments?

-For filters, you need to know the hook name as well, but you also need to know what type of value you receive and what you need to return.
-In addition, you need to know the name of the function that contains your code.
+Attaching your own functions is straightforward.
+For actions, you need the hook name and when it should run.
+For filters, you also need to know what type of value you receive and what to return.

 How to attach to an action